Arab Idol season 3

 The third season of Arab Idol premiered on 5 September 2014.
 Auditions were held in Beirut, Bahrain, Kuwait, Algeria, Cairo, Alexandria, Dubai, Morocco, Palestine, Iraq and on the European continent, notably in Paris and Berlin.
-Emirates Airlines was a major sponsor of season 3.
+The airline Emirates was a major sponsor of season 3.
 The winner of the season was Hazem Shareef from Syria.

 Auditions

 MBC1 announced on the venues where auditions for Arab Idol would be held, and many cities were added very notably Ramallah in areas of the Palestinian Authority.
 Arab diaspora applicants were better serviced with addition to could apply like Paris, France and Berlin, Germany.